Loving Parents of LGBTQ+-Identified Kids

 A Showcase or a Hospital?

 As people who need Christ, we ought to not be shocked that these issues are on our doorstep.
-How is God wanting you to grow as a safe and trustworthy friend for others in their heartache?
+How is God wanting you to grow as a safe and trustworthy friend for parents of LGBTQ+-identified kids in their heartache?
 After all, we are fellow Christians who know that in this world, we face trouble.
 We all know the painful burden of others’ sins and the reality of our own dark hearts without Christ.

 Brothers and sisters dealing with the trauma of a child who has embraced a transgender or gay identity commonly describe their ordeal with words such as devastating, suffocating, sleeplessness, agonizing, earth shattering.
 The parents I’ve ministered to are generally earnest, sincere believers who have poured into their children’s lives and nurtured them in the Lord.
 Frequently, I hear stories from parents who were blindsided by their kids’ embrace of an LGBTQ+ identity.
 Their hopes and expectations for their kids becoming faithful adult followers of Jesus are crushed, and so are their hearts.